 It may be tempting, but it is a bad idea to simply ignore your spouse’s divorce filing.
 Ignoring reality will not stop the process.
 A divorce petition is a legal filing with the court and should not be ignored, as the court will proceed regardless of your actions or inactions.
 The most you will accomplish is to create a delay.
 When legal papers have been filed, it is always in your best interest to seek legal advice (which is not the same as agreeing to a divorce) to ensure that your needs and rights are protected.
 Everyone deserves fairness, especially when it involves assets and children.

 A Contested Divorce

-The Respondent must make his or her objections clear to the court.
-The most logical way to do that is to not ignore the divorce proceedings but to file an answer to the initial petition and make your own voice heard.
-Your response will make it clear that you are contesting the divorced.
+In a divorce disagreement, the Respondent must express their objections clearly to the court.
+The sensible way to do this is not to ignore the divorce proceedings.
+Instead, file an answer to the initial petition, thereby making your dissent heard.
+Your response signals that you’re contesting the divorce.

 An Uncontested Divorce